tonyx/Sharpino/README.md

 - Multiple streams transactions: executing multiple commands involving different aggregates as single db transactions.

 ## Goals
-- Using F# for domain modelling and event sourcing in the .NET world, particularly in the backend.
+- Using F# in idiomatic way for domain modelling and event sourcing in a .NET solution, particularly in the backend.
-- Multilanguage environment and architecture (example of Blazor on front end and F# on backend is given).
+- Multilanguage environment and architecture (a template using Blazor with C# on front end and F# on backend is given).
-- Avoid impedance mismatch between the domain and the database.
+- Avoid impedance mismatch between the domain and the database, so objects don't need to know about the database column mapping.

 ## Overview and terms